Sanduuz/CTFWriteUps/challenge.fi/Web/Securelogin/writeup.md

 Hmm...
 There's nothing coming through...
 Is the server really vulnerable to XXE?

-Before giving up, there's one last thing that we should try.
+Before giving up, there's one last thing that should be tried.

 The challenge description said that this challenge was based on a real world example of a finding from a bug bounty target.
 In these realistic scenarios the developers (hopefully) try to make their systems secure.
 This means that they might use different kinds of external protections e.g. Web Application Firewall (WAF).

 There is a possibility that the server has a WAF instance filtering outbound traffic on port 80.
 We can simply fuzz other common ports to see if this hypothesis stands.
-If the WAF is configured in a way that it filters outbound traffic only on port 80, there is a possibility that we could exfiltrate the data over another port.
+If the WAF is configured in a way that it filters outbound traffic only on port 80, there is a possibility that the data could be exfiltrated over another port.

 Some common ports that should be fuzzed include ports 21 (FTP), 22 (SSH), 23 (TELNET), 25 (SMTP), etc.